brunoheitzmannalmada/queuegames/README.md

 ### How do I get set up? ###

 * The front end project uses AngularJS, Twitter Bootstrap and jQuery.
-But it all set up with CDN :)
+And now it is a real Front End Application, using npm :)
+* All references in the front end project are installed as npm packages.
 * The backend now uses a Entity Framework Code First repository (and no more a .mdf database file attached).
 * The backend is a ASP.NET WEB API.
 I will implement OData soon.